 Taxes on a Distribution of Employer Stock

-A tax-free rollover of an "eligible rollover distribution" is allowed under IRC § 402(c)(1).
-The rollover amount is excluded from your income.
-The rollover must be made within 60 days of the ESOP distribution.
-You must transfer the property you receive, less the amount of your contributions, to an individual retirement account (IRA), an individual retirement annuity, or to another employer's qualified retirement plan.
-Amounts you receive from an IRA or annuity are then taxed as ordinary income, and the averaging election for lump-sum distributions won't apply.
+A tax-free rollover of an "eligible rollover distribution" from an ESOP is allowed under IRC § 402(c)(1).
+Amounts rolled over from an ESOP are not taxed as your income, if the rollover is made within 60 days of the ESOP distribution.
+You can transfer the distribution to an individual retirement account (IRA), an individual retirement annuity, or to another employer's qualified retirement plan.
+Amounts you receive from an IRA or annuity are then taxed as ordinary income.

 Post-1992 eligible rollovers are subject to a 20% withholding tax, even if it's completed within the allowed 60-day time period.
-You can avoid withholding with a trustee-to-trustee transfer between the ESOP and the rollover vehicle.
+You can avoid withholding with a direct transfer between the ESOP and the rollover IRA or annuity.
 The ESOP administrator should give you advance written notice of your rollover options.

 Questions for Your Attorney